One of the telescope's backup gears, called a gyroscope, had been shut off for 7.5 years.

-However, NASA’s process for fixing the malfunctioning Hubble Telescope is definitely more complex than if one were to switch their phone “off” and “on.”
+However, NASA’s complete process for fixing the malfunctioning Hubble Telescope is definitely more complex than that.

 “In an attempt to correct the erroneously high rates produced by the backup gyro, the Hubble operations team executed a running restart of the gyro on Oct.
 16. This procedure turned the gyro off for one second and then restarted it before the wheel spun down.

 “On Oct.
 18, the Hubble operations team commanded a series of spacecraft maneuvers, or turns, in opposite directions to attempt to clear any blockage that may have caused the float to be off-center and produce the exceedingly high rates.